 Developed by Jon Kabat-Zinn at the University of Massachusetts Medical Center in 1979, MBSR is based on a practice known as mindfulness.
 Although mindfulness is an inherent human capacity, it needs to be developed and strengthened in order for us to harness its healing qualities.
-Mindfulness training offers a systematic method of cultivating mental clarity, insight and well-being through meditation, yoga and inquiry.
-Mindfulness training has been utilized as a highly successful adjunct treatment for individuals who deal with serious illness and chronic pain, but it also offers great benefits to anyone who suffers from anxiety or is affected by stressors of daily living.
+Mindfulness training offers a systematic method of cultivating mental clarity, insight and well-being through meditation, yoga, and inquiry.
+Mindfulness training has been utilized as a highly successful adjunct treatment for individuals who deal with illness and chronic pain, but it also offers great benefits to anyone who suffers from anxiety or is affected by the stress of daily living.
 Understanding how to relate to life's challenges mindfully is a cornerstone of mindfulness training.
-It offers us the opportunity to explore the interplay of body and mind and helps us to mobilize and strengthen inner resources .
+This training offers students the opportunity to explore the interplay of body and mind while mobilizing and strengthening inner resources .

 How does MBSR work?

-By practicing in class and by listening to guided meditations at home during the week, participants learn, practice and integrate mindfulness into everyday life.
+By practicing in class and by listening to guided meditation CDs at home, participants learn to bring greater awareness into daily life.
 Highly participatory, supportive, and structured, the MBSR Program will provide you with: